FeatureBaseDB/featurebase-docs/docs/sql-guide/statements/statement-bulk-insert.md

 # BULK INSERT statement

-BULK INSERT is used to insert multiple rows of data to a target FeatureBase Table from a specified source.
+BULK INSERT is allows for lightweight data transformation from source to target in one request.

 Sources can include:
 * file